Scala-Dev/exp-python2-sdk/README.md

 device = exp.api.get_device(uuid)  # Get device by UUID.
 device = exp.api.create_device(document)  # Create a device from a dictionary
 ```
-Other available namespaces: experiences, locations, content, data. contents do not currently support queries or creation, only "get_content(uuid)".
+Other available namespaces: experiences, locations, content, data. content does not currently support creation, only "get_content(uuid) and find_content(params)".

 ## API Resources
 Each resource object contains a "document" field which is a dictionary representation of the raw resource, along with "save" and "delete" methods.